Universal Life Church

-The Universal Life Church (ULC) is a non-denominational religious organization founded in 1962 by Kirby J. Hensley, under the doctrine: "Do that which is right".
-The Universal Life Church advocates for religious freedom, offering legal ordination to become a minister for a small fee, and in many cases free of charge, to anyone who wishes to join.
-The ULC has ordained ministers from a wide range of backgrounds and beliefs, including Christians, atheists, Wiccans, pagans, Jews, and people of many other faiths.
+The Universal Life Church (ULC) is an American non-denominational religious organization founded in 1962 by Kirby J. Hensley, under the doctrine: "Do that which is right".
+The Universal Life Church advocates for religious freedom, offering legal ordination to become a minister free of charge, to anyone who wishes to join.
+The ULC has ordained ministers from a wide range of backgrounds and beliefs, including atheists, Christians, Jews, Neopagans and Wiccans.

-The ULC's popularity stems in part from a rising interest in having friends or loved ones officiate weddings, a trend which has attracted a range of celebrities to become ordained including Stevie Nicks, Adele, Benedict Cumberbatch, Ian McKellen, Conan O’Brien and Steven Tyler, among others.
-However, courts in Virginia have held that they will not recognize marriages solemnized by ULC ministers, while eight states have specifically held such marriages to be valid, these being Alabama, Illinois, Mississippi, Pennsylvania, South Carolina, Texas, Utah, and Washington.
-The remainder have not addressed the issue.
+The ULC's popularity stems in part from a rising interest in having friends or family officiate weddings, with more than half of couples married in 2020 having a friend or family member perform their wedding ceremony.
+This trend has attracted a range of celebrities to become ordained including Adele, Benedict Cumberbatch, Ian McKellen, Stevie Nicks, Conan O'Brien, and Steven Tyler.

+Appellate courts in Virginia have held that they will not recognize marriages solemnized by ULC ministers, with litigation on the question ongoing as of 2025, while appellate courts in North Carolina have held that such marriages may be voidable.
+Courts in Indiana, Mississippi, Pennsylvania, Texas, and Utah have specifically held such marriages to be valid, while government officials in Alabama, South Carolina, and Washington have opined that the marriages are acceptable under each state's respective laws.

 History

 Foundation and early growth

 The Universal Life Church was founded by Kirby J. Hensley, "a self-educated Baptist minister who was deeply influenced by his reading in world religion".
 Religious scholar James R. Lewis wrote that Hensley "began to conceive of a church that would, on the one hand, offer complete freedom of religion, and could, on the other hand, bring all people of all religions together, instead of separating them".
-With this aim, he sought to establish "a new religion that would emphasize what all religions have in common", establishing this entity in 1959 under the name "Life Church" in Modesto, California.
+With this aim, he established "a new religion that would emphasize what all religions have in common", creating in 1959 the "Life Church" in Modesto, California.
 He first held services in his garage, and incorporated the organization in 1962.

 The ULC began issuing mail-order ordinations shortly after its incorporation.
 The church's growth was affected in part by social movements; during the Vietnam War, a widely circulated rumor claimed that ordination would qualify one for a legal exemption from the draft.
 Ordination requests increased dramatically, but the rumor proved to be false.
 The ULC and its founder, Hensley, were also featured in several publications during this time, including Rolling Stone, which further increased public awareness of the church.
 In the late 1960s, Hensley "became something of a folk hero among the young", particularly with college students, whom he would mass-ordain at speaking events.
-In accordance with the Law of California that exempts religious schools from accreditation, he offered a Doctor of Divinity degree from the ULC for twenty dollars, including "ten free lessons explaining how to set up a church".
+In accordance with the Law of California that exempts religious schools from accreditation, he offered an honorary Doctor of Divinity degree from the ULC for a free-will offering of twenty dollars, including "ten free lessons explaining how to set up a church".
 By 1974, the church had ordained over 1 million ministers.
 Also in 1974, a federal judge declared that the ULC was qualified for a religious tax exemption.